weixian-zhang/Fuzzie/README.md

 * Request-Text (inspired by [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) by Huachao Mao)
   * Input a single Request-Text in VSCode to instruct Fuzzie to fuzz test a single API
   * File path to a list of Request-Texts in a text file e.g: request-texts.fuzzie
+  * supports as many request-texts in a single file as you like
   * Supported data types
     * string
     * integer